Frequently Asked Questions

 Applicant Background and Overview

-July 2018-April 2019: Virtual Head, Heart, Hands Curriculum, Monthly Coaching, and Group Learning
+July 2019-June 2020: Virtual Head, Heart, Hands Curriculum, Monthly Coaching, Group Learning, and Graduation at Global Assembly

 Do I have to be affiliated with one of your partners in order to apply?

 The application is open to all students from any institution and any country who are drawn to our approach to reimagined leadership.

 We use an online learning platform to host our year-long Head, Heart, Hands curriculum.
 The curriculum works to build three core competencies: Connections to Self (the ‘I,’ or individual), move to Connections to Others (the ‘we,’ or relationships we make), and then to Connections Beyond (the ‘it’, the systems in which we are interdependently embedded).
 The curriculum is processed through individual reading and reflection exercises, team-based activities, and one-on-one monthly coaching.

 How have past Fellows been impacted by your curriculum/program?
 (What are examples of learning outcomes?)